 Everything You Need to Know To Enjoy Topsail Island During Hurricane Season

-But here's why you should lay any concerns to rest and head on out to enjoy Topsail Island during this time of year anyway.
-It's because what this statistic really tells us is that coastal NC has withstood more than its fair share of hurricanes.
+But you should lay any concerns to rest and still head out to enjoy Topsail Island.
+Because, what this statistic really tells us is that coastal NC has withstood more than its fair share of hurricanes.

-We know how weather the storm, both literally and figuratively.
-So take a few minutes, grab a pen and paper to jot down some notes, and keep reading here to learn everything you need to know to relax and enjoy Topsail Island during hurricane season.
+We know how to weather the storm, both literally and figuratively.
+So, take a few minutes, jot down some notes, and keep reading to learn everything you need to know to relax and enjoy Topsail Island during hurricane season.

-One of the best things that you can do to ease your mind about any potential disruption to your travel plans is to purchase travel insurance.
-Our CSA Travel Protection policy offers peace of mind in the event that your vacation is cancelled or interrupted by any number of reasons, including mandatory hurricane evacuation.
+One of the best things that you can do to ease your mind about potential disruption to your travel plans is to purchase travel insurance.
+Our Travel Insurance policy offers peace of mind in the event that your vacation is cancelled or interrupted by any number of reasons, including mandatory hurricane evacuation.

 Once you've accomplished this part of your planning, everything else is up to Mother Nature.
 Here's what to do next in the event that she decides to toss a hurricane your way.

 Rule #1 - Don't Panic

 For better or for worse, hurricanes are notoriously fickle beasts.
 Chances are that EVEN IF a hurricane forms in the Atlantic during the course of your stay on Topsail Island, it may not impact your vacation in a substantial way.
 Hurricanes often change course or intensity, and while it's important to be prepared for the possibility that the storm will come ashore, it's equally as important to stay calm and go about your business as usual until the moment arises that you're directed to do otherwise.